Advertising

 World Heritage Site Historic Centre of Agadez

-Agadez is known as the gateway to the desert.
+The desert city of Agadez is known as one of the gateways to the Sahara.
 The city developed in the 15th and 16th centuries when the Sultanate of Aïr was established.
-The city in central Niger in the Sahara was an important crossroads of the caravan trade.
+The urban center in central Niger in the Sahara was an important crossroads of the caravan trade.
 The historic center of the market town is characterized by ancient mudbrick architecture.

 World Heritage Site W National Park (W Transborder Park)